burlen/SciGIMP/README.md

 SciGIMP
 =======
 A set of GIMP-Fu Tiny Scheme with Bash interface for post-processing scientific visualizations.
-An example of the scripts in action may be seen [here](http://www.hpcvis.com/vis/images/xsede13-vsc/kh-jauar-new-lic-b.0339-hr.png).
+This is an example of the scripts in action:
 ![ScreenShot](http://www.hpcvis.com/vis/images/kh-2d-new/agu-movie/B-Ue.0320.png)

 # Features: